SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DataMiner_Agent.md

 Keep in mind that it is strongly recommended that you **use the same version of DataMiner on all Agents in a DMS**.

 > [!IMPORTANT]
-> If you are not upgrading to the DataMiner version that immediately follows your current version, follow the procedure mentioned in [Upgrade paths](xref:Upgrade_Paths).
+> If you are not upgrading to the DataMiner version that immediately follows your current version, follow the provided [upgrade paths](xref:Upgrade_Paths).

 > [!NOTE]
 >